CokieMiner/AnaFis/README.md

 AnaFis requires Python 3.8 or newer.

+### Pre-built Executable (Windows)

+For Windows users, a standalone executable is available that doesn't require Python installation:

+1. Download the latest release from the releases section
+2. Extract the `AnaFis` folder to your desired location
+3. Run `AnaFis.exe` directly

+The executable is portable and includes all dependencies.

 ### Option 1: Install using setup.py (Recommended)

 Clone or download the repository and run: